dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-pagination-in-react-and-typescript-with-tests-part-1.md

 }
 ```

-Once you saved the changes.
-This is how our component will look like on the page:
+Once you save the changes, this is how our component will look like on the page:

 ![Screenshot of pagination built in React and TypeScript](/images/posts/how-to-create-your-own-pagination-in-react-and-typescript-with-tests/pagination.png)